terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

 * `use_octavia` - (Optional) If set to `true`, API requests will go the Load Balancer service (Octavia) instead of the Networking service (Neutron).

+* `disable_no_cache_header` - (Optional) If set to `true`, the HTTP `Cache-Control: no-cache` header will not be added by default to all API requests.
+  If omitted this header is added to all API requests to force HTTP caches (if any) to go upstream instead of serving cached responses.

 ## Overriding Service API Endpoints

 There might be a situation in which you want or need to override an API endpoint